-- Human impacts on ecosystems such as coral reefs, wetlands, and coastal dunes. - How economic activity is affected by global and local forces using the wine industry as a case study. - Challenges of living in a 'mega city' of over 10 million eg Mumbai. - Issues concerning Sydney's urban sprawl and inner-city redevelopment eg Balmain.
+- Processes shaping and human impacts on ecosystems such as coral reefs, wetlands, and coastal dunes. - How economic activity is affected by global and local forces using the wine industry as a case study. - Population and urban processes impacting rural and urban places and future sustainability of these places.